Speak to your doctor now before you get COVID-19 to learn about what you should do if you get sick.

 For further information about COVID-19, visit NSW Government - COVID-19.

 Your mental health is important.
-Look after yourself by moving your body and staying connected with loved ones in person or virtually.
+Look after yourself by moving your body and staying connected with loved ones.
 Talk to someone when you need help or reach out to these trusted services:

 Contact page owner: Health Protection NSW